 The proposed itinerary I booked included two thirds of the trip in the bush and one third by the beach.
 I was going to Africa for the safaris and the wildlife mostly, but I did want to add in some days of relaxation, warmth and vitamin sea at the end because the bush can be dry after a while.

 Depending on where you are coming from, you will be landing in the morning or evening in Nairobi.
 If you land in the morning, your first day can be spent directly reaching your first park, but if you land in the evening, you will be spending your first night in Nairobi.
 The city does not offer much in the sense of activities, but the Nairobi National Park is worth a quick excursion if you have the time and want to get a flavour for what to expect.
 It is the only national park within the city limits and you can see the Big Five.
 Traffic in Nairobi is horrendous, so avoid moving around and use your time in the city to manage the jetlag.

-Days 1 to 4 of a classic safari in Kenya – Amboseli National Park
+Days 1 to 4 – Amboseli National Park

 Amboseli is well known for the backdrop images of Kilimanjaro and the large herds of elephants.
 The outside of the park is home to genuine Maasai communities, most of which still live in their traditional huts and villages.
 The civilisation from Nairobi has yet to reach here, so it is a great place to get to know more about Kenya’s largest tribe.